NOTES ON EGYPTIAN RELIGION AND

 This 'Osiris pyramid' enabled the dead king to unite with Re the sun god, while kingship was transferred to his son 'the living Horus'.
 Thereafter the pyramid was 'maintained' by a body of priests.
 Pyramid building thus represented a sort of contract between the living and the dead, with obligations on both sides.

 Some Egyptologists propose a 'cultic' meaning whereby, for example, the shafts allowed something akin to a 'soul' to leave or enter the tomb.
 It is well known from texts, tomb decorations, and coffin lids, that Egyptian gods had a celestial aspect.
 Most pyramids have 'polar' entrance passages, so-called because they point towards the circumpolar stars (or, according to the ancient Egyptians, the 'imperishables' - the stars that never set).
 This proposition appears to be generally accepted even though polar passage angles vary and no specific stellar target has been identified.
-But evidence suggests passage angles were determined primarily using geometry and proportion
+In fact the evidence suggests that passage angles were determined primarily using geometry and proportion - this is effectively the 'language' of the pyramids.

 idea that Khufu's shafts were directed to stellar targets seems to have